Packing Peanuts Are Not Recyclable

 Rather than purchasing packing peanuts, use a more sustainable alternative to protect your shipped items, like paper or newspaper that was headed for the recycling.
 You can also try using shredded paper, which is difficult to recycle.

 Packing Boxes With Mushrooms

 Replace your packaging with a green alternative: Ecovative Design has developed bricks of organic waste that are injected with mushroom spores.
 They are biodegradable and will decompose in a month, unlike foam, which cannot fully biodegrade.

 Packing peanuts are easily reusable.
 Just save them and next time you ship something that needs protection, use the packing peanuts again.

 Reuse Foam at Home

 Use foam to refill cushions or stuffed animals that have lost their loft.
-You can also use foam to line the bottom of your potted plants—you won’t need as much soil and it will allow water to drain easily.

 Take Them to a Mail Store